 If your place of business has building materials that have been disturbed, you must first determine the presence or absence of asbestos in the building materials and associated debris.
 If asbestos is not detected in laboratory analysis of samples taken from your building, you may proceed with typical removal and disposal.

-Should asbestos be discovered in building materials and/or debris, a Procedure 5 Work Plan must be written and implemented to ensure the safe containment, removal and disposal of asbestos containing materials (ACM) and materials contaminated with asbestos.
+Should asbestos be discovered in building materials and/or debris by an asbestos consultant, a Procedure 5 Work Plan must be written and implemented to ensure the safe containment, removal, and disposal of asbestos-containing materials (ACM) and materials contaminated with asbestos.

 This distinction will be made by a Certified Asbestos Consultant.
 At A-Tech, we have many Certified Asbestos Consultants to assist you with your project and to ensure the future safety of building occupants and neighboring communities.

 A-Tech has Certified Asbestos Consultants experienced in Procedure 5 assessments in various conditions, such as abandoned buildings, burnouts, and structural damage.
 Our staff has extensive training in assessing building hazards, as well as writing Procedure 5 Work Plans to help facilitate the clean-up process.